robandrewford/a2a-development-kit-tutorial/README.md

 ## Introduction

 In this tutorial, you will build a simple echo A2A server using Python.
 This barebones implementation will show you all the features A2A has to offer.
-Following this tutorial, you will be able to add agent functionality using Ollama or Google's Agent Development Kit.
+Following this tutorial, you will be able to add agent functionality using Google's Agent Development Kit.

 **What you'll learn:**
 - The basic concepts behind A2A